ukhsa-collaboration/fingertipscharts/cran-comments.md

-This release has a number of minor bug fixes and improvements.
-Now compatible with `dplyr v1.0.0` and removed dependency on `lemon`.
-Tests that were previously failing are now passing.
-Updated for R4.0.0 compatibility
+This release now adheres to CRAN policy of failing gracefully when internet resource unavailable along with a major overhaul in package documentation.

 ## Test

-* local Windows 10 install, R 4.0.0
+* local Windows 10 install, R 4.0.3
-* used Travis to check on Linux (2020-06-04)
+* used Travis to check on Linux (2020-11-18)

 ## R CMD check results